-We want APeX events to be a “safe space” for our members and guests, so we have developed these Rules of Etiquette.
-We think these guidelines will help everyone feel more comfortable, and we expect all members and guests to follow them.
+APeX events are intended to be a safe space for our members and guests.
+These guidelines exist to help everyone feel more comfortable.
+We expect all members and guests to follow them.

 If you haven’t established an agreement with someone, you need to ask before you touch.
-No patting of others on their bottoms, etc. unless you have a prior arrangement that says this type of behavior is okay.
-Even a simple hug may feel threatening to some people.
+Hugging and other personal touch is unwelcome to many people, so please don’t until you get permission.
 A simple, “May I hug you?” will do.
 It should be OK with you to hear the word “NO,” without taking it personally.
-“No” doesn’t mean anything about you, only that the person you’ve just asked either does not feel like being hugged at this time, or perhaps, needs permission to to that.
+“No” doesn’t mean anything about you, only that the person you’ve just asked either does not feel like being hugged or touched at this time, or perhaps, needs permission to do that.
 Also, do not touch anyone else’s equipment or belongings without permission.

 What happens at an event stays at the event.
 While making public posts or giving a “thank you” in person may be appropriate, describing the interactions of participants at an event, or other specific details of an event, is not appropriate.